Independent Polish media suspend coverage to protest ad tax - WTMJ

 On Tuesday, a Hungarian court issued a ruling that will force one of Hungary’s last remaining independent radio stations, Klubradio, off the airwaves and limited to online broadcasts.

-In December, Poland’s state-run oil company, PKN Orlen, announced it was buying Polska Press, a formerly German-owned private media group that controls a wide swath of daily and weekly newspapers in Poland.
-Government critics called it a huge setback for media freedom since it effectively meant the government took control of an important publisher of independent news.
+In December, a state-run company bought Polska Press, a formerly German-owned private media group that controls a wide swath of daily and weekly newspapers in Poland.
+Government critics called that a huge setback for media freedom.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.